Albany County, NY

 Your Vote Counts!

 Be sure to register to vote in time for the next election.
 It only takes a few minutes.
-You can download a form, or call us at (518) 487-5060 to request a form be mailed to you.
+You can download a form above, or call us at (518) 487-5060 to ask us to mail you a form.